forta-network/docs/docs/sla.md

 - every 15 seconds if the node is running bots and there are new alerts,
 - every 1 minute if the node is running bots but there are no alerts,
-- for few times in an hour if the node is not running any bots.
+- a few times in an hour if the node is not running any bots.

-The minute score of uptime is the percent difference between the number of batches and expected number of batches.
-Due to timing and alert rate, this count can flucutate between 0 and 5 in a minute, but this does not impact the SLA very much, because the score is not weighted as high as others.
+The minute score of uptime is the percent difference between the number of batches and the expected number of batches.
+Due to timing and alert rate, this count can fluctuate between 0 and 5 in a minute, but this does not impact the SLA very much, because the score is not weighted as high as others.

 If data is not being sent at all, all other scores will be impacted as well.

 Hourly uptime is measured by adding up all of the minute scores within an hour.
 While idle scan nodes are expected to report at a lower rate, the bot-assigned nodes are expected to report every minute.
-In both situations, the uptime score derived from the sum falls proportionally as the total score from reported minutes approach zero.
+In both situations, the uptime score derived from the sum falls proportionally as the total score from reported minutes approaches zero.

 ```
 uptime score = 1 - ( abs ( number of batches - 4 ) ) / 4 )